justmedusty/DionysOS/README.md

 Write a PCI driver.

-Add support for a storage medium, the easiest and most common ones are AHCI and NVMe.
+Add support for a storage medium, the easiest and most common ones are AHCI and NVMe

+Ideas for arcane syscall names:

+conjure (spawn)
+bifurcate(fork)
+obliterate(kill)
+unbind,vanish,ascend(exit)
+transmute(anything involving changing , such as changing file name or xattrs) shroud (anything involving masking something)

 ### Makefile targets